isaacnmm/pestpolicy-hugo2XX/content/posts/best-garden-tiller-for-a-woman/index.md

 However, not all garden tillers are ideal for use by women gardeners.
 Since women have less muscle than men, they require a garden tiller or harrows that is lightweight to allow easy operation.
 So, which is the [best](https://pestpolicy.com/best-pto-tiller-for-the-money/)garden tiller for a woman?

-##  Tillers: 7 Best Garden Tiller for a Woman 2025
+##  Tillers: 7 Best Garden Tiller for a Woman in 2026

 ###  [1.
 Mantis 7250-00-03 Electric Tiller - Best Tiller for Women](https://www.amazon.com/dp/B01DYB9KRK/?tag=p-policy-20)